fkarg/fkarg.github.io/staged/idea-makers.md

 specifically interested in history, an interest in science will still be rewarded generously here.

-The many references to the Wolfram langage were close to be annoying, but I can see that this is just part of Stephen Wolfram point of view.
+The many references to the Wolfram language were close to be annoying, but I can see that this is just part of Stephen Wolfram point of view.

 Apart from that, I would recommend everyone with an interest in science,